Allison Stupka – Lead Teacher

 Sumi Bhojani received her AMS diploma in 2008.
 She trained with Sister Leonor J Esnard at Adrian Dominican Montessori Teacher Institute.
 After completing her training and her internship she substitute taught at Ann Arbor Children’s House for many years and was a favorite special teacher with the children.
 In 2011 she and her husband started the Ann Arbor based restaurant, Hut K Chaat, where they serve delicious healthy “nutralicious” food.

 Sumi lives in Ann Arbor with her husband and two sons.
 She enjoys reading, travelling and dancing.
-She will teach during the morning session at Ann Arbor Children’s House beginning in September 2017.

 Brianna Heckaman – Assistant and Program Director

 Brianna earned her BA in Elementary Education from Eastern Michigan University and has an Early Childhood ZS endorsement.
 She has worked as a professional nanny for six years.
 She is a ardent fan of the Montessori method and is an extremely organized person.
-She lives in Pinckney with her husband and daughter.
+She lives in Saline with her husband and daughter.

 Maria Czarny – Assistant